unisonweb/unison/unison-src/transcripts/help.output.md

                        constructor that's named the same as an existing term.
 Rename that term or your constructor before trying again to `add`
                        or `update`.

   blocked              This definition was blocked because it
                        dependended on a definition with a failed status.

   extra dependency     This definition was added because it was
                        a dependency of a definition explicitly
                        selected.

-  You can run `help help-topic` for more information on using `help-topic`
-    `help-topics` lists all topics and `help-topics <topic>` shows an explanation of that topic.

 scratch/main> help-topic messages.disallowedAbsolute

+  🤖

-  Sorry, I wasn’t sure how to process your request. 🤖 Although I can understand absolute (ex: .foo.bar) or relative (ex: util.math.sqrt) references to existing definitions (help namespaces to learn more), I can't yet handle giving new definitions with absolute names in a .u file.
+  Although I can understand absolute (ex: .foo.bar) or relative (ex: util.math.sqrt) references to existing definitions (help namespaces to learn more), I can't yet handle giving new definitions with absolute names in a .u file.

   As a workaround, you can give definitions with a relative name temporarily (like `exports.blah.foo`) and then use `move.*`.

-  You can run `help help-topic` for more information on using `help-topic`
-    `help-topics` lists all topics and `help-topics <topic>` shows an explanation of that topic.

 scratch/main> help-topic namespaces

+  🧐

-  Sorry, I wasn’t sure how to process your request. 🧐 There are two kinds of namespaces, absolute, such as (.foo.bar or .base.math.+) and relative, such as (math.sqrt or util.List.++).
+  There are two kinds of namespaces, absolute, such as (.foo.bar or .base.math.+) and relative, such as (math.sqrt or util.List.++).

   Relative names are converted to absolute names by prepending the current namespace.
 For example, if your Unison prompt
+  reads:

+    .foo.bar>

-  reads: .foo.bar> and your .u file looks like: x = 41 then doing an add will create the definition with the absolute name .foo.bar.x = 41 and you can refer to x by its absolute name .foo.bar.x elsewhere in your code.
-For instance: answerToLifeTheUniverseAndEverything = .foo.bar.x + 1
+  and your .u file looks like:

+    x = 41

+  then doing an add will create the definition with the absolute name .foo.bar.x = 41

+  and you can refer to x by its absolute name .foo.bar.x elsewhere in your code.
+For instance:

-  You can run `help help-topic` for more information on using `help-topic`
-    `help-topics` lists all topics and `help-topics <topic>` shows an explanation of that topic.
+    answerToLifeTheUniverseAndEverything = .foo.bar.x + 1

 scratch/main> help-topic projects

-  Sorry, I wasn’t sure how to process your request.
   A project is a versioned collection of code that can be edited, published, and depended on other projects.
-Unison projects are analogous to Git repositories. project.create create a new project projects       list all your projects branch         create a new workstream
+Unison projects are analogous to Git repositories.

+  project.create create a new project projects       list all your projects branch         create a new workstream